Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

-In this section, we apply the weak-coupling criterion in Eq.~\eqref{eq-tc-lambdao} to study iron-chalcogenide SCs, which have both inversion symmetry and $C_4$ rotational symmetry.
-One of the issues is their gap functions.
+{\bf Applications to superconductors with/without nodes.} As a consequence of the mixing of the orbital-independent pairing ($\Delta_s$) and orbital-dependent pairing ($\Delta_o$) discussed in the previous section, there could be a nodal SC.
+In this section, we apply the results of the previous section to study superconductors with two orbitals, where $\Delta_s$ and $\Delta_o$ coexist.
+It is shown that the anisotropic gap functions with/without nodes depend on the ratio of $\Delta_s$ and $\Delta_o$ superconducting order parameters.
+Our weak-coupling theory might have potential applications to some of the nodal/nodeless SCs in the iron-chalcogenides family.
 For example, the angle-resolved photoemission spectroscopy (ARPES) measurements indicate a nontrivial superconducting gap anisotropy for the monolayer FeSe thin film~\cite{zhang_prl_2016}.
-And the penetration depth measurements on both LaFePO~\cite{fletcher_prl_2009} and LiFeP~\cite{hashimoto_prl_2012} show a linear dependence on $T$, suggesting the presence of superconducting gap nodes.
-Here we apply our theory to show that the anisotropic gap functions with/without nodes depends on the ration of the orbital-independent ($\Delta_s$) and orbital-dependent ($\Delta_o$) superconducting order parameters.
+The penetration depth measurements on both LaFePO~\cite{fletcher_prl_2009} and LiFeP~\cite{hashimoto_prl_2012} show a linear dependence on $T$, suggesting the presence of superconducting gap nodes.

-We consider the pairing potential in Eq.~\eqref{eq-J-2-pairing} for iron-chalcogenide SCs, and focus on electron pockets near the $M$ point of the Brillouin zone (two Fe unit cell), and neglect the hole pockets.
+As an example, we consider the pairing potential in Eq.~\eqref{eq-J-2-pairing} for monolayer FeSe, where there is no hole pocket around the $\Gamma$-point, and a two-spin two-orbital model has been shown to be a good approximation around the electron pockets near the $M$ point of the Brillouin zone (two Fe unit cell).
 The density functional theory calculations show that there are four bands around the $M$ point, giving rise to only two electron pockets.
 In the one Fe unit cell, there is one pocket near the $X$ and $Y$ points, respectively.
-After folding with respect to the two Fe unit cell, we obtain two pockets around the $M$ point.
+After folding with respect to the unit cell with two Fe, we obtain two pockets around the $M$ point.
 Considering spin degrees of freedom, it naturally resembles a $C_{4z}$-invariant two-orbital model~\cite{nakayama_prb_2018},